Jenny Sjödin

-Anna Jenny Sjödin (born Anna Jenny Thunell; August 2, 1985) is a Swedish professional wrestler and submission grappler better known as Jenny Sjödin.
+Anna Jenny Sjödin (née Thunell; August 2, 1985) is a Swedish professional wrestler and submission grappler.
 She was trained in professional wrestling in several schools across Great Britain and Ireland and has spent most of her career working there for promotions such as Fightstar Sports Entertainment (FSE), Futureshock Wrestling (FSW) and Pro-Wrestling: EVE, where she is a former one-time Pro-Wrestling: EVE Champion.
 Sjödin is also an accomplished submission grappler, having won a gold medal in Ground Control's 2010 no-gi tournament and silver medals in Grapplers Quest's advanced division and North American Grappling Association's (NAGA) European Championships that same year.